 As prefaced above, AVAX is quickly becoming one of the most innovative projects in the DeFi space.
 This makes AVAX an ideal candidate for those wanting to diversify their crypto portfolio.

-AVAX is just one of over 160+ altcoins that we offer at Easy Crypto New Zealand.
-Our collection consists of NFT tokens, Metaverse, DeFi, Stablecoin, and many more.
+Avalanche (AVAX) is just one of hundreds of cryptocurrencies that we offer here at Easy Crypto NZ.
+Our collection of supported crypto assets include:

 Stay tuned for more crypto coin guides!
 In the meantime, explore our library of crypto coin fundamentals on our learning hub at Easy Crypto.